Food And Health, Some Thoughts About How Dietary Science And The Media Fail Us.

 Barbecue and health

-Barbecue is a form of roasting, cooking in warm dry air.
+Barbecue is a form of roasting, which means cooking in warm dry air.
 "Roasting is probably the premier and probably the healthiest way to cook," says Chef Art Smith, highly respected restaurateur, chef to Oprah, and Southern cuisine specialist.
 He has made healthy eating a mission, shedding, and keeping off 120 pounds.
 "I don't think anything blanched or boiled has any flavor.
 Roasting intensifies the color and the flavor of food."
-This is provably true.
+This is a proven fact.

 Likewise grilling over direct heat develops tremendous flavor without the fats of frying.